AuthyGG/AuthyGG-Java/README.md

 ### Connecting panel to program
 Now that you have your ``Application Name`` and ``Secret`` use it to initialize and connect your application to our servers

-## Example can be seen in AutyExample.java
+## Example can be seen in AuthyExample.java

+Authy Library can be downloaded from Releases.

+Dependencies:
+gson
+flat-laf
+jsoup
+swingx-core